These are the steps to follow to successfully integrate Flyway into a project with existing databases.

 by altering the url to completely remove their contents.

-Now you need to check all remaining databases (e.g. dev).
+Now you need to check all remaining databases (e.g. test).
 You must make sure that their structure (DDL) and reference data matches production exactly.
 This step is important, as all scripts destined for production will likely be applied to these databases first.
 For the scripts to succeed, the objects they migrate must be identical to what is present in production.

 Now comes the time to baseline the databases that contain data (including production) with a baseline version.
 Use the same version and description you used for the baselined migration above (